imthejano/get_query_from_url_middleware.npm.ts/README.md

 const GetQueryFromURLMiddleware = require('@imjano/get_query_from_url_mw')
 ```

-Now you can configure acording to your project and insert it before your routes
+Now you can configure according to your project and insert it before your routes

 ```javascript
 const getQueryFromURL = GetQueryFromURLMiddleware.configure({